Julie Pomagalski

 Julie Pomagalski (10 October 1980 – 23 March 2021) was a French snowboarder.

-She was born in La Tronche, and was the granddaughter of Jean Pomagalski, founder of the Poma ski lift manufacturing company.
-She competed at the 2002 Winter Olympics and the 2006 Winter Olympics, where she placed sixth in both parallel giant slalom events.
+Pomagalski competed at the 2002 Winter Olympics and the 2006 Winter Olympics, where she placed sixth in both parallel giant slalom events.
 She won a gold medal in snowboard cross at the FIS Snowboarding World Championships 1999, and a silver medal in parallel giant slalom at the FIS Snowboarding World Championships 2003.

 Subsequent to her competitive career, Pomagalski operated a ski school and a sports shop in Méribel.

 Pomagalski died in an avalanche in Switzerland on 23 March 2021, at age 40.

 Early life

 Pomagalski was born on 10 October 1980 in La Tronche.
+She was granddaughter of Polish émigré Jean Pomagalski, founder of the Poma ski lift manufacturing company.
+She was of Polish-Jewish descent.

 Career

 Beginnings in the World Cup

 Pomagalski made her international debut in the 1997–98 FIS Snowboard World Cup season, where she placed 46th at an event in Tignes.
 At the 1998 FIS Snowboarding Junior World Championships in Chamrousse, she won gold in the giant slalom competition.
 In the 1998 French Championships in Alpe d'Huez, Pomagalski won gold in the snowboard cross and bronze in the giant slalom.